andrewheiss/ath-hugo/content/blog/2021-11-08_beta-regression-guide/index.markdown

   bf(
-    outcome ~ covariates,  # The mean of the 0-1 values, or mu phi ~ covariates,  # The precision of the 0-1 values, or phi zoi ~ covariates,  # The zero-inflated part, or alpha coi ~ covariates  # The one-inflated part, conditional on the 0s, or gamma ), data = whatever,
+    outcome ~ covariates,  # The mean of the 0-1 values, or mu phi ~ covariates,  # The precision of the 0-1 values, or phi zoi ~ covariates,  # The zero-or-one-inflated part, or alpha coi ~ covariates  # The one-inflated part, conditional on the 0s, or gamma ), data = whatever,